To try the thousands of add-ons available here, download Mozilla Firefox, a fast, free way to surf the Web!Close

 To create a new tiled layout, click on the Tile Tabs WE toolbar button.

 To switch between the tiled view and the normal view, click on the Tile Tabs WE toolbar button again.

-To perform any layout or tiling operation, right-click on the tab contents to open the context menu, select the 'Tile Tabs WE' sub-menu, and then select one of the menu commands.
+To perform any layout or tiling operation, right-click on the page contents to open the context menu, select the 'Tile Tabs WE' sub-menu, and then select one of the menu items:

 • New Layout - creates a new layout and moves one tab from the parent window into each tile.

 • Close Layout - closes the existing layout and moves tabs from all tiles back into the parent window.

 • Hide Layout - hides the existing layout and moves tabs from all tiles back into the parent window.